schneider7/GitAnnounce/README.md

 Zulip makes creating a bot extremely easy.
 Go to your Zulip account, and navigate to: `Settings > Your Bots > Add a New Bot` and make it an "Incoming Webhook" bot.
 [These instructions](https://zulipchat.com/api/api-keys) might be helpful.

  - `ENV["ZULIP_DOMAIN"]` is your Zulip domain.
-Since our Zulip URL is `http://zulip.sycamoreeducation.com`, our Zulip domain is sycamoreeducation.
+For example, since our Zulip URL is `http://zulip.sycamoreeducation.com`, our Zulip domain is sycamoreeducation.
 This should have no spaces or capital letters.
  - `ENV["STREAM_NAME"]` is the name of the stream you'd like to post the updates to.
 Create this stream *before* you use the engine. e.g. "GitHub Notifications" (with the quotes, if your stream name has spaces in it).
  - `ENV["BOT_EMAIL"]` is the "email" of the bot you just made, that will post the updates.
  - `ENV["BOT_API_KEY"]` is the Zulip API key for the bot you just made.